jonrau1/ElectricEye/README.md

 To pull from the various repositories, use these commands, you can replace `latest` as you see fit.
 The dependencies within ElectricEye stay relatively stable until a new cloud or major integration is added.
 Check the PR release notes for more information.

-- ECR Public: `docker pull public.ecr.aws/t4o3u7t2/electriceye:latest`
+- Amazon Elastic Container Registry (ECR) Public: `docker pull public.ecr.aws/t4o3u7t2/electriceye:latest`

-- Oracle Cloud Registry: `docker pull iad.ocir.io/idudmagprsdi/electriceye:latest`
+- Oracle Cloud Infrastructure Registry (OCIR): `docker pull iad.ocir.io/idudmagprsdi/electriceye:latest`

 - Docker Hub: `docker pull electriceye/electriceye`